rcopra/linear_clone/README.md

 # Linear Clone

 This application is designed to mimic [Linear](https://linear.app/).
 Development will use RSpec and focus on TDD throughout the build.
+This project is for the purpose of learning and my growth as a developer.
 More details to come later.

 <details>
 <summary>🔧 Database Schema for MVP</summary>